-^{}Note that we have a full copy of the Marine Protected Areas (MPA) for the whole Occidental Mindoro and Palawan with given locations and areas.
+Note that we have a full copy of the Marine Protected Areas (MPA) for the whole Occidental Mindoro and Palawan with given locations and areas.
 Species are generally referred to as fishes, corals, seaweeds and the like.

-unity, suppliers, to nment, vulnerable g s) p What policies, commitments, goals and cargets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? rd the Vessels, nnel working at the rms and local unities adjacent to hin the SCs The Company secures a Certificate of Non Coverage (CNC) or Environmental Compliance Certificate (ECC), whichever is applicable, from the Environmental Management Bureau (EMB) of the DENR is cover all its exploration activities, as well as Strategic Environmental Plan Clearance (SEPC) from Palawan Council nnel working at the orms and local unities adjacent to or the scs
+• Which stakeholders are affected?
+Management Approach (e.g. employees, community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? laws and policies by securing required permits from the DOE, DENR-EMB.
+Employees, Marine Crew onboard the Vessels, Personnel working at the platforms and local Communities adjacent to or within the SCs The Company secures a Certificate of Non Coverage (CNC) or Environmental Compliance Certificate (ECC), whichever is applicable, from the Environmental Management Bureau (EMB) of the DENR to cover all its exploration activities, as well as Strategic Environmental Plan Clearance (SEPC) from Palawan Council for Sustainable Development (PCSD).